Hess-Gregory/un_ami_pour_la_vie/README.md

 If you have in-depth knowledge of Angular and NodeJS, you are welcome.
 You can contact me, see at the bottom of the page.

+The association is registered by a VAT number in Belgium under the status of "ASBL" Any financial donation will be welcome so that the association can see the light of day, the association is also looking for one ground in Wallonia (Belgium). -> www.unamipourlavie.be

 # Projet Site Web pour l'ABSL - Un Ami Pour La Vie